 IT Equipment, Technical Support and Advice

-Wherever possible, those working at home should have equipment (laptops/mobile phones) provided by the school and use secure school networks.
-Schools may need to arrange reasonable additional equipment and technical support and advice e.g. on use of remote communication systems.
+Wherever possible, those working at home should have the equipment (laptops/mobile phones) provided by the school and use secure school networks.
+Schools may need to arrange reasonable additional equipment and technical support and advice e.g. on the use of remote communication systems.

-Where such equipment is not available, staff should exercise sensible judgement, but schools will need to set clear parameters for use of personal equipment, which is normally prohibited i.e.:
+Where such equipment is not available, staff should exercise sensible judgement, but schools will need to set clear parameters for use of personal equipment, which is normally prohibited i.e.: Phones

 - Withholding a mobile phone number when ringing out on school business